Hedge witch

 • The Magic of the Liminal Hours: From Dusk to Dawn

-“I love watching the sunrise and sunset and the sky, the birds.”– Manisha Koirala At dusk, twilight, and dawn, we pass through thresholds that are neither one thing nor another.
+At dusk, twilight, and dawn, we pass through thresholds that are neither one thing nor another.
 These are the liminal hours, the times between times where change stirs, and quiet magic moves beneath the surface of things.
-For me, these are…
+For me, these are the moments when nature reveals its rhythm most clearly.
+Dusk: The Edge of Day…

 Read more